Camino de Santiago Tour

 Camino de Santiago with Fresco Tours Highlights What's Included

-- Experience and expertise: Your 2 guides that accompany the tour are either Spanish or live in Spain year round.
+- Experience and expertise: Your two bilingual guides that accompany the tour are either Spanish or live in Spain year round.
 This is our home and we love to share it with you!

 - La Compostela: Our itinerary qualifies you for the Compostela certificate upon your arrival to Santiago.

 - Semi-independent tour: You choose!
-Walk alone with the assurance that we'll take care of you or enjoy the company of others & your knowledgeable guides.
+Walk alone with the assurance that we'll take care of you or enjoy the company of others and your knowledgeable guides.

-Camino de Santiago Tour Itinerary Download / Print PDF
+Camino de Santiago Tour Itinerary Download 2015 PDF Download 2016 PDF

-In the morning, our driver will meet the group in Spain's capital city Madrid for your private transfer to our hotel in the town of Leon.
-Here you will be met by your Fresco Tour's guide, who will help you get settled into the hotel and then take you to a fabulous lunch.
-Later that afternoon, we have our Orientation Meeting before attending the Pilgrim's Mass at the St. Isidro Basilica.
-We finish our evening, with a meal fit for the kings!
+In the morning, our driver will meet the group in Spain's capital city of Madrid for your private transfer to our hotel in the town of León.
+Here you will be met by your Fresco Tours guide, who will help you get settled into the hotel and then take you to a fabulous lunch.
+Later that afternoon, we have our Orientation Meeting.
+Our local guide takes us on visit of León's magnificent Gothic Cathedral, whose stained glass windows have led people to say that it is made of more glass than stone.
+We finish our evening with a meal fit for the kings!

-Leon to Valcarce ValleyAccommodations: O'Cebreiro / Walking: 12 KMs or 8 miles
+León to Iron Cross to Bierzo ValleyAccommodations: Bierzo Valley / Walking: 15 KMs or 10 miles

 With our boots and scallop shells on, we get our first glimpse of the green Galician countryside.
 Our day starts with a steady climb to the Alto do Poio, the highest point of the Camino de Santiago in Galicia.
 After a stamp and a coffee, we start our decent down to the town of Triacastela, named after the 3 castles that once stood watch over the village.
 With our first full day of walking in the books, we hop in the van to shuttle to our accommodations for the evening.